Cedric the Entertainer

-Cedric Antonio Kyles (born April 24, 1964), better known by his stage name Cedric the Entertainer, is an American stand-up comedian and actor.
+Cedric Antonio Kyles (born April 24, 1964), known professionally as Cedric the Entertainer, is an American stand-up comedian, actor and television host.
 He hosted BET's ComicView during the 1993–1994 season and Def Comedy Jam in 1995.
 He is best known for co-starring with Steve Harvey on The WB sitcom The Steve Harvey Show, as one of The Original Kings of Comedy, and for starring as Eddie Walker in Barbershop.
 He hosted the 12th season of the daytime version of Who Wants to Be a Millionaire in 2013–14 and starred in the TV Land original series The Soul Man, which aired from 2012 to 2016.
 He has also done voice work for Ice Age, the Madagascar film series, Charlotte's Web, Planes and Planes: Fire & Rescue.
 He currently stars on the CBS sitcom The Neighborhood.
 In 2019, he received a star on the Hollywood Walk of Fame.

 Early life

-Cedric was born on April 24, 1964 in Caruthersville, Missouri, the son of Rosetta (née Boyce), a schoolteacher, and Kittrell Kyles, an employee of The Missouri Pacific Railroad.
+Cedric was born on April 24, 1964, in Jefferson City, Missouri, the son of Rosetta (née Boyce), a schoolteacher, and Kittrell Kyles, an employee of The Missouri Pacific Railroad.
 He has a younger sister, Sharita Kyles Wilson, a communications professor at Pepperdine University in Malibu, California.

 Cedric was raised in Caruthersville, Missouri, but after junior high school he moved to Berkeley, Missouri, a northern suburb of St. Louis.
 He is a graduate of Berkeley High School.

-He earned a degree in communications from Southeast Missouri State University.
+Cedric majored in mass communication at Southeast Missouri State University and worked as a State Farm insurance claims adjuster and substitute high school teacher before becoming a full-time comedian.
+He is a member of Kappa Alpha Psi.